Jianxun/ltspice_to_svg/doc/window_text_rendering_logic.md

 1. For each symbol instance:
    - Get the base symbol definition from `symbols.{symbol_name}`
-   - For each window in the symbol's `windows` array:
+   - For each property ID in the symbol's `windows` dictionary:
      a.
 Check if the instance has a corresponding property value
      b.
 If no property value exists, skip this window
      c.
 If property exists: